Brexit – will I have problems with my shipment to the UK?

 In our third Brexit news series we will again show you what new regulations you will have to observe when shipping to the UK and what the individual shipping providers do in this situation.

 If you have any questions regarding your shipment via LetMeShip you can also contact us.

 The United Kingdom left the European Union on 31 January 2020 and is now officially a third country to the EU.
-However, a transition period until 31 December 2020 applies.

 - Companies shipping between the European Union and the UK will face additional administrative, customs and tax related issues and must prepare themselves carefully.
 Amongst others this includes:

 - Shippers will need to register for an “Economic Operators Registration and Identification number” (EORI) to ensure their shipments will be cleared by the customs. gov.uk/eori

 - Traders need to classify their products with customs tariff number (HS-Codes)

 - Ensure to be ready to provide the complete required data to the EU customs authorities for exports to the UK.